odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 have a few calls to do per day.
 If you do it once a month, you will have much more work once you do it.

-It’s up to you to organize the way you want to work.
-But it’s a good practice to reconcile your bank statements before launching the follow-ups.
+It's up to you to organize the way you want to work.
+But it's a good practice to reconcile your bank statements before launching the follow-ups.
 That way, all paid invoices will be reconciled and you will not send a follow-up letter to a customer that already paid his invoice.